cirruslabs/cirrus-ci-docs/docs/guide/docker-builder-vm.md

       builder_instance_type: c7g.xlarge # should match the architecture below
       builder_subnet_ids: # optional, list of subnets from your default VPC to randomly choose from for scheduling the instance
         - ...
+      builder_subnet_filters: # optional, map of filters to use for DescribeSubnets API call.
+Note to make sure Cirrus is given `ec2:DescribeSubnets`
+        - name: tag:Name
+          values:
+            - subnet1
+            - subnet2
       architecture: arm64 # default is amd64
     ```